orlicekm/CsharpCourse/Lectures/Lecture03/PITCHME.md

 +++
 ## ArrayList
-* `class Random`
+* `class ArrayList`
 * Using an array whose size is dynamically increased as required
 * Implements the `IList` interface
   * `interface IList`
-  * Non-generic collection of objects that can be individually accessed by index
+  * Defines non-generic collection of objects that can be individually accessed by index

 +++?code=/Lectures/Lecture03/Assets/sln/Examples/ArrayListSample.cs&lang=C#&title=ArrayList Sample
 @[8-25]